sourceallies/interview-mono-repo/README.md

 ## Meeting You

-You’ll meet with a recruiter through a call, virtual hangout, or even a coffee.
+You'll meet with a recruiter through a call, virtual hangout, or even a coffee.
 You will connect and talk about your background, where you would like to grow your career, and what drew you to Source Allies.
 This conversation is to gain an understanding of initial alignment for both parties.

 ## Self Evaluation